AndreaPandolfi/AndreaPandolfi.github.io/_teaching/2023-Statistics_30001.md

 Intended Learning Outcomes (ILO)
 ======
-At the end of the course student will be able to:
 - Properly summarize a dataset.
 - Estimate, and test hypotheses on, the unknown parameters of a population on the basis of sample data.
 - Build simple statistical models, as regression models, aimed at studying the relationships  between variables of interest.